BdR76/CSVLint/docs/readme.md

 and if it has column headers, as well as all the definitions for each column, such as datatype and width.

+The metadata is very important for the other functionality to work.
+When the content of the file and the metadata get out-of-sync, for example when editing the data file, the plug-in will detect the columns correctly.
+This can lead to unexpected results when reformatting or validating the data.

 The metadata is based on the `schema.ini` format and it is important for the edit options in the plug-in to work correctly.
 You can press "Refresh from Data" to automatically detect the metadata from the datafile, and/or manually